Gitika-26/TelecomChurnPredictionandAnalysis/README.md

 The following machine learning models were implemented and evaluated:

+Logistic Regression
+Random Forest
+Gradient Boosting
-Logistic Regression Random Forest Gradient Boosting Support Vector Classification Decision Trees KNN Classification
+Support Vector Classification
+KNN Classification

 Model Evaluation The models were evaluated using the following metrics: